Chapter 5: Handling Problems

 • Blame replaces problem-solving

-This chapter teaches you to handle blockers like a pro.
+This chapter teaches you to handle blockers well.

 Types of Blockers